-Very often you will commit to a series of MBIs as the desired functional implementation you want to do for an epic.
+A series of MBIs is often required to achieve the desired functional implementation of an epic.
 By building and delivering them incrementally you get both value and feedback more quickly which offers you the opportunity to pivot.

 This business value should be based on what represents value for the business and its customers.